ecorbero/Node_Login_JWT_MongoDb/README.md

 # Node JS Register and Login API using JWT & MongoDB

-### Instruccions
+### Instructions

-1.- Executar Mongo Compass
-2.- Mirar que la versió de Node Js sigui actual (Executar: "node -v" => v18.x) 3.- Executar "npm run dev" a la consola, en el direcotri arrel.
+0. Execute "npm install" in your console, in this directory.
+1. Execute in your local computer "Mongo Compass"
+2. Check that your  Node JS version is up to date (Execute: "node -v" => v18.x)
+3. Execute "npm run dev" in your console, in this directory.

-### Bibliografia
+### Bibliography

 https://www.youtube.com/watch?v=ZEg03f1o_vQ